 Evaluation methodology

-The IDB will follow three evaluation methodologies to evaluate the results of the Program: (i) before- and after; (ii) qualitative; and (iii) operational/process.
+The IDB will follow a before- and after.
 Specifically, for a group of indicators, the IDB will compare baseline values against the values after the Program is completed.
 This is the same methodology that is used for monitoring of outputs of the Program and the specific results are presented in the Policy Matrix.
 Also, in addition to the evaluation described in this section, the IDB Oversight Evaluation Office (OVE) may also separately evaluate the Program.

 Reporting evaluation results and technical aspects of the methodology